jiw0o/ai614/README.md

 # ai614
-This ropository is for Assignment for AI614, Task and motion planning
+This ropository is Assignment for AI614, Task and motion planning

 Run test files in VSCode.
 You can choose the algorithm by editing the python file.